 - The personal vDisks test mode environment requires that two catalogs are available: one for personal vDisk test devices and the other for personal vDisk production devices.
 If you want to use this feature in an environment where both personal vDisk test and production devices exist in one catalog, consider changing a production personal vDisk device to test.
 This configuration causes all devices in that catalog to reboot.
 Change the production personal vDisks devices to test devices before creating any test version vDisk.

 - Add the command C:\Program Files\Citrix\personal vDisk\Bin\CtxPvd.exe to the shutdown script

 - Updates typically require numerous reboots, as a result, you must inventory all provisioned devices each time you reboot or shutdown a device.

-About PVD test devices
+About personal vDisk test devices

-- A vDisk assignment can be changed in the Citrix Provisioning Console using the following methods:
+- A vDisk assignment can be changed in the Citrix Provisioning console using the following methods:

 - Changing the assignment using the device’s properties.